 Today I am kicking off the year with these adorable Mini Watermelon Bags which are perfect for summertime.
 They are the perfect size to hold a few treats, your summer lipgloss, change for the pool, outdoor parties or just for pure fruity fun!

 This post may contain affiliate links.
 See full disclosure here.

 If you know me at all, you know I do not like rulers and precision… it cramps my artsy style.
 If you are with me on that, then this is the quick project for you!
-I am all about organic free handing and don’t stress if all your bags look a little different – it’s better that way!
+I am all about organic free hand drawing and painting and not stressing if all your bag designs look a little different from each other – I think it’s better that way!

 I started with the outer green rind first.
 Use your darker green shade first and paint a simple arc pattern.
 Then come back in with the lighter green color next.
 I shared this picture on Instagram.
 Was anyone able to guess those green arcs would be turning into watermelons??

-After the paint had dried, I used a black permanent marker to draw on the watermelon seeds.
+After the paint had dried, I used a black permanent marker to draw on three watermelon seeds.

-I love the cheerfulness of these Mini Watermelon bags… plus, they are sign of more warmer weather to come!
+I love the cheerfulness of these Mini Watermelon bags… plus, they are sign of warm summer weather to come!

 Interested in the other 12 Months of Martha projects I’ve done?

 Thank you to Martha Stewart for supplying the craft materials used on this project.
 From the brushes to the paints, as you can imagine, Martha sells only the highest quality products and I love them!